joshbegley/nyt-latest/previous.md

 **Trump Administration Is Said to Plan to Cut Refugee Admissions to a Record Low**\
-`Most of the slots would go to white South Africans and others facing “unjust discrimination,” according to people familiar with the matter and documents obtained by The New York Times.`\
+`Many of the slots would go to white South Africans and others facing “unjust discrimination,” according to people familiar with the matter and documents obtained by The New York Times.`\
 https://nytimes.com/2025/10/03/us/politics/trump-refugee-admissions-south-africa.html

 **WNBA commissioner Cathy Engelbert addresses player criticism, CBA, officiating, job security**\